This is the multi-page printable view of this section. Click here to print.

 jikkou extensions list --type=Collector [-kinds <a resource kind to filter returned results>]

-9 - Controllers
+9 - Jikkou Controllers

 Controllers are used to compute and apply changes required to reconcile resources into a managed system.